sst/guide/_chapters/manage-environments-in-create-react-app.md

 Recall from our backend section that we created two environments (dev and prod) for our serverless backend API.
 In this chapter we'll configure our frontend Create React App to connect to it.

 Let's start by looking at how our app is configured currently.
-Our `src/config.js` stores the info to all of our backend resources.
+Our `src/config.js` stores the info for all of our backend resources.

 ``` js
 export default {